centroid457/dummy/README.md

 Just a zero/dummy pypi package

 ## DESCRIPTION_LONG
-designed for test applications which handle with pypi packages (installed/uninstalled/check versions).
+designed for test applications which handle with pypi packages (install/uninstall/check versions/upgrade).
 with this module you dont need to handle with some specific pkg!